John-Otago/PhD-Plus/README.md

 For research supervision, I use 'advisor' and 'supervsior' interchangeably.

 For job search, the conventions, processes, and terminology also differ in the US, the UK/Australasia, continental Europe, and other countries and territories.
-'Tenure' and 'tenure-track' are used in the US (and have been borrowed by an increasing number of universities elsewhere), which is equivalent to 'permenant', 'continuing', or 'confirmation-path' in some other countries.
+'Tenure' and 'tenure-track' are used in the US (and have been borrowed by an increasing number of universities elsewhere), which is equivalent to 'permanent', 'continuing', or 'confirmation-path' in some other countries.
 I use 'career-track' as shorthand.

 Don't worry if these seem confusing.
 You'll get the hang of it as you progress towards your PhD (and future career if you work in the academe).

 ### 0.3 Areas/Disciplines
-I was trained across the social science and the arts and humanities, with a long-term interest in other subjects including the science, business, and other theoretical and applied areas.
+I was trained across the social science and the arts and humanities, with a long-term interest in other subjects including science, business, and other theoretical and applied areas.

 This project was developed in HASS (Humanities and Social Sciences) but should also benefit students in STEM (Science, Technology, Engineering, and Mathematics) or STEAM (with 'Arts' added for humanities subjects).

-Overall, I draw insights from many areas and sectors of the academe and society, and this project is interdisciplinary in nature (the way I intended).
+Overall, I draw insights from many areas and sectors of academe and society, and this project is interdisciplinary in nature (the way I intended).

 ### 0.4 Disclaimer
 This project is based on my personal philosophy and shaped by my experience.
 Your supervisors may have different views.
 Always check with them.